 The EOP establishes a three-year exercise cycle to test and evaluate the EOP and to improve the skills of the university personnel assigned emergency management responsibilities.
 The training includes an annual exercise that is designed to progress from training and workshops to a tabletop exercise and culminate in a full-scale exercise in the third year.
-Multiple additional training and exercises are conducted in addition to the campus exercises to include participation with local, state, and federal agencies efforts.
+Multiple training and exercises are conducted in addition to the campus exercises to include participation with local, state, and federal agencies efforts.
+The university documents a description of the exercise activity, the date the test was held, the time, and whether the test was announced or unannounced.

 A description of recent exercise activity is available at https://prepare.utk.edu/emergency-management/ under Recent Emergency Response Exercises.